 At Absolute Health, we are accustomed to using practises to reduce the risk of cross-infection on a routine basis.
-Our clinic is open again for all treatments, but may need to restrict appointments if another local lockdown is enforced.
+Our clinic is open for all treatments.

-If you are in a high risk (clinically extremely vulnerable) group (see below) and your self-isolation period has ended, you may request a clinic appointment if you understand and are willing to accept the additional risks involved.
-For those in the moderate risk (clinically vulnerable) group (see below), you will be able to make an appointment.
-You should wear a face covering if you feel in any way vulnerable to developing COVID-19.
+If you are in a high risk (clinically extremely vulnerable) group (see below) and you have not been instructed to self-isolate, you may request a clinic appointment if you understand and are willing to accept the additional risks involved now that covid is endemic.
+For those in the moderate risk (clinically vulnerable) group (see below), you will be able to make an appointment as normal.
+Legally, you no longer need to wear a face covering, but if you feel in any way vulnerable to developing covid then you are welcome to wear a suitable face mask.

-You may wish to use personal protective equipment (PPE) when you visit us - please bring your own face mask / gloves etc. as we are unable to provide these for you.
-Any mandatory government rules about PPE must be followed.
+You may wish to use personal protective equipment (PPE) when you visit us - if so, please bring your own face mask / gloves etc. as we are unable to provide these for you.

 Sophie, Richard and all the team at Absolute Health